scoin/exercises/README.md

-Created by Gregory Piccolo for CS50x.
+Created by Gregory Piccolo for CS50x in January 2014

 vigenere.c - vigenere cypher